lau/calecto/README.md

 Status](https://travis-ci.org/lau/calecto.svg?branch=master)](https://travis-ci.org/lau/calecto)
 [![Hex Version](http://img.shields.io/hexpm/v/calecto.svg?style=flat)](https://hex.pm/packages/calecto)

+## Library meant for older Ecto versions

+This was made before Ecto had native support for built in Elixir Calendar types.
+If you use Ecto 2.1 and newer, Calecto should only be used for the `Calecto.DateTime` type, which is meant for `DateTime`s that are not UTC only.
+This type is specific to Postgres.

 Library to make it easy to use [Calendar](https://github.com/lau/calendar) and [Ecto](https://github.com/elixir-lang/ecto) together.
 For saving dates, times and datetimes in Ecto.
 Instead of using the Ecto